 - 6.8 The Council holds non-current assets in the form of property, land, infrastructure, vehicles, plant and equipment which are collectively worth many millions of pounds.
-These assets must be safeguarded and used efficiently. - 6.9 All Officers have a responsibility for safeguarding the Council's assets and information, including the security of the Council's computer systems and paper records, and for ensuring compliance with the Council's computer and Internet security policies. - 6.10 The Assistant Director Property and FM will undertake the role of 'Corporate Landlord' on the Council's behalf and will: - ensure the proper security and maintenance of all premises occupied and/or owned by the Council; and - hold the title deeds for all Council properties. - 6.11 Executive Directors will: - advise the Assistant Director Property and FM of any situation where security of Council premises is thought to be defective or where it is considered that special security arrangements may be needed; - ensure that no Council asset is subject to personal use by an Officer without proper authority; - ensure the safe custody of vehicles, equipment, furniture, inventory, stores and other property belonging to the Council; - ensure cash holdings on Council premises are kept to a minimum; and - ensure that keys to safes and similar receptacles are carried on the person of those responsible at all times and report any loss of any such keys to the relevant Executive Director and the Chief Internal Auditor.
+These assets must be safeguarded and used efficiently. - 6.9 All staff have a responsibility for safeguarding the Council's assets and information, including the security of the Council's computer systems and paper records, and for ensuring compliance with the Council's computer and Internet security policies. - 6.10 The Head of Property will undertake the role of 'corporate landlord' on the Council's behalf and will: - Ensure the proper security and maintenance of all premises occupied and/or owned by the Council.

+- Hold the title deeds for all Council properties. - 6.11 Executive Directors will: - Advise the Head of Property of any situation where security of Council premises is thought to be defective or where it is considered that special security arrangements may be needed. - Ensure that no Council asset is subject to personal use by an employee without proper authority. - Ensure the safe custody of vehicles, equipment, furniture, inventory, stores and other property belonging to the Council. - Ensure cash holdings on Council premises are kept to a minimum. - Ensure that keys to safes and similar receptacles are carried on the person of those responsible at all times; loss of any such keys must be reported to the relevant Executive Director and the Chief Internal Auditor.